-Design = \$ 50,000 Construction = \$570,000 F&E = \$ 60,000 Total = \$680,000
+Design = \$ 50,000

+Construction = \$570,000

+F&E = \$ 60,000

-All funds have been appropriated.
+Total = \$680,000

 A design contract was awarded in November 2018.
-Borings and surveys are complete.
 Pine Barrens approval for the project was issued in September 2021.
 Construction documents were completed and bids were opened on December 9, 2021.
 The lowest bid was \$1,425,000, exceeding the budget of \$630,000 by 126% without contingency.
-Therefore, there will be no award made from this bid.
+Therefore, no award was made from this bid.
 There were 7 bids total, the highest of which was \$2.2M.
 So the elevated pricing is a reflection of current market conditions.
-An analysis of the low bidder's schedule of values suggests that on-site labor costs are a significant factor as the value of the preengineered building was within expectations.
-The design consultant is reviewing the bid and drawings to advise the College on possible paths forward.
-The building is warehouse at only 4,000 gsf., and has no finishes nor plumbing.
-Therefore, the potential impacts from value engineering are limited.
-The College has begun analyzing potential cost savings from completing the bulk of the required on-site work through a combination of in house staff and existing County contracts thus reducing the bid to the installation of the pre-engineered building.
-Based on this analysis, a re-bid is being developed for a smaller warehouse at 3,200 sf. and a further reduced warehouse alternate at 2,400 sf.
-Heat will also be an alternate.
+An analysis of the low bidder's schedule of values suggests that on-site labor costs are a significant factor as the value of the pre-engineered building was within expectations.
+The building was value engineered and reduced in size to 2,400 sf.
+In addition, heat was removed from the building and an option for the College to buy the building directly was incorporated into the construction documents.
+A project was re-bid on December 8, 2023.
+There were 5 bids total and all exceeded the project budget despite these significant reductions in scope and alternate options to procure the building itself.
+The College is now reviewing utilizing existing College contract holders for concrete, general construction and electrical to bring the project within budget.

 Major contract awards are as follows: